Daejarn Asi

-Daejarn Asi (born 15 August 2000) is a Samoa international rugby league footballer who plays as a or for Castleford Tigers in the Super League.
+Daejarn Asi (born 15 August 2000) is a Samoa international rugby league footballer who last played as a or for the Castleford Tigers in the Super League.

 He has previously played for North Queensland Cowboys, New Zealand Warriors and Parramatta Eels in the NRL.
 He has also played for New Zealand Māori at representative level.

 Background

 Born in Christchurch, New Zealand, Asi is of Samoan (Solosolo and Afega), Māori (Ngāi Tahu and Tuhoe) and English descent.
 He played his junior rugby league for the Aranui Eagles before moving to Australia.

 In Australia, he played his junior rugby league for the Nerang Roosters and Ormeau Shearers.
 Asi attended Keebra Park State High School and later Brisbane Grammar School before being signed by the North Queensland Cowboys.

 Playing career

 Early career

 In 2016, Asi played for Gold Coast Green in the Cyril Connell Cup.
 In 2018, he played for the Norths Devils in the Mal Meninga Cup.

 In 2019, Asi moved to Townsville, where he played for the Townsville Blackhawks in the Hastings Deering Colts.
 Later that season, he made his debut for the Blackhawks' Queensland Cup side.